-The Wine Society is required to comply with the Modern Slavery Act 2015 by publishing an updated annual statement in June 2022.
+The Wine Society (TWS) is required to comply with the Modern Slavery Act 2015 by publishing an updated annual statement in July 2023.
 This statement highlights the steps we are taking to prevent modern slavery and human trafficking within our business and our supply chains.

 Process undertaken to update statement

-Our statement has been updated this year with support from an external sustainability consultancy, Herring Consultancy Limited, who have:
+Our statement has been updated this year with support from an external sustainability consultancy, Herring Consultancy Ltd, who have:

-As a result of the above work, the key differences between the 2021 and 2022 statements are:
+The key differences between the 2022 and 2023 statements are:

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.

-The Wine Society takes a zero-tolerance approach to any activity that violates human rights.
+TWS takes a zero-tolerance approach to any activity that violates human rights.
 We are committed to acting ethically and with integrity in all our business dealings and relationships.
-We recognise that this is a global issue and we understand that it is our responsibility to prevent and mitigate the risk of such violations.
+We understand that it is our responsibility to take all reasonable steps available to us to prevent and mitigate the risk of such violations in our business and our supply chains.
 We are committed to treating our staff and supply chains fairly.
-We regularly review and improve our practices to ensure that they are the most effectiye in protecting human rights.
+We regularly review and improve our practices to ensure that they are the most effective in protecting human rights.

-The Wine Society is one of the world’s oldest member-owned community of wine lovers.
+TWS is one of the world’s oldest member-owned communities of wine lovers.
 Since 1874 we’ve been doing business differently, putting our members before profit to ensure fairer bottle prices for both the people that enjoy them, and for those who make them.
 We are committed to trading ethically and responsibly.

-The Wine Society (TWS) has a head office and combined warehousing facilities in Stevenage in the UK where own-label and branded wine is packaged and distributed.
-We have 65 permanent staff in our warehouses and use agency workers during peak times who are recruited through five labour agencies.
-We have over 30 permanent staff working in our Contact Centre and can recruit up to 40 agency workers during the peak Christmas period through third party suppliers.
-We also employ 18 permanent drivers and use eight third-party logistics providers who hire temporary drivers that work for TWS.
+TWS has a head office and combined warehousing facilities in Stevenage in the UK where own-label and branded wine is packaged and distributed.
+We have 57 permanent staff in our warehouses and use agency workers during peak times who are recruited through 5 labour agencies.
+We have over 43 permanent staff working in our Contact Centre and can recruit up to 40 seasonal workers during the peak Christmas period through third party suppliers.
+We also employ 27 permanent drivers and use 3rd party logistics providers who hire temporary drivers that work for TWS.
 Our permanent warehouse workers are represented by the USDAW union.

 Our supply chain